woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/20-github.md

 - `WOODPECKER_GITHUB_CLIENT_FILE` - Read the value for `WOODPECKER_GITHUB_CLIENT` from the specified filepath (Default: empty)

 - `WOODPECKER_GITHUB_SECRET` - Configures the GitHub OAuth client secret.
-This is used to authorize access.
-(Default: empty)
+  This is used to authorize access (Default: empty)

 - `WOODPECKER_GITHUB_SECRET_FILE` - Read the value for `WOODPECKER_GITHUB_SECRET` from the specified filepath (Default: empty)